vp-valentinpfeil/vp-valentinpfeil.github.io/content/legal/index.md

 Geographical scope of insurance: …
 -->

-**EU Consumer Redress**
+**EU Consumer Dispute Resolution**
-The European Commission provides a platform for Consumer Redress:
+The European Commission provides a platform for consumer dispute resolution:
 https://consumer-redress.ec.europa.eu/
 We are neither willing nor obliged to take part in dispute resolution proceedings before a consumer arbitration board.

 **Liability for Contents**
 The contents of this website were created with great care.
-However, we cannot guarantee the accuracy, completeness or up-to-dateness of the content.
+However, we cannot guarantee the accuracy, completeness or timeliness of the content.
 Obligations to remove or block the use of information under general laws remain unaffected.

 **Liability for Links**
 This website contains links to external third-party websites.
 We have no influence over the contents of those websites; the respective provider or operator is always responsible.
 Linked pages were checked for possible legal violations at the time of linking; no unlawful content was recognizable then.